 An Open Letter to My Students

 I think back to when I was in college and the knowledge passed on to me by my professors.
-Most of them were focused on the subject we all registered for – nothing more, nothing less.
+Most were focused on the subject we all registered for – nothing more, nothing less.
 Now, as a teacher myself, I’ve realized that there is more though.

-Being a specialist and knowing how to do one thing really well can only carry you so far, no matter what industry.
+Being a specialist and knowing how to do one thing well can only carry you so far, no matter what industry.
 And, truthfully, some people are fine with complacency, which is okay.
 But, if you’re not, developing leadership skills and knowing how to navigate the world outside of 11 West 42nd St. — or wherever you’re reading this — are important attributes to achieving something greater.

 I don’t pretend to know all the answers — I never will.
 Yet, what I have learned I believe can help serve as some small guidance to those who want to excel in their careers.
 Want can only happen to those who recognize a desire to become better.